iltommi/qdb-documentation/source/api/cpp.rst

         :param alias: A pointer to a null terminated string representing the entry's alias to update.
         :param content: A pointer to a buffer that represents the entry's content to be updated to the server.
         :param content_length: The length of the entry's content, in bytes.
+        :param expiry_time: The absolute expiry time of the entry, in seconds, relative to epoch

         :returns: An error code of type :c:type:`qdb_error_t`